After Surgery: Discomforts and Complications

 reaction.
 You may also be given other medicines to treat the allergy.
 Tell your healthcare

-team about any allergies you have before the surgery to minimize this risk.
-If an
+team about any allergies you have before the surgery to reduce this risk.
+If an allergic

-allergic reaction does occur, ask what caused the allergy so you can stay away from
+reaction does occur, ask what caused the allergy so you can stay away from it for